Watch some of our NCA family share their stories of how we have continued to save and improve lives throughout the pandemic

 Working WIth Us

 This is the place where the difference is you

 Discover a place where ambitions burn brighter, and career opportunities are there for the taking.
 Where hearts and minds combine to improve lives and save lives.
 Discover a place where every day is a whirlwind of passion, challenges and immense pride in each action and interaction.
-Welcome to The Northern Care Alliance NHS Group.
+Welcome to The Northern Care Alliance NHS Foundation.
 Because, this is that place.

 Research & Innovation Support Officer

 I graduated in 2016 with a degree in Biomedical Science, and knew that research was something I really wanted to be involved in.
 When I saw the job of Administrator in the Research Management & Support team being advertised, I knew I had to apply.
 I joined in December 2017.
 A year later I was given the opportunity to apply for a promotion to Research & Innovation Support Officer.
 I was successful and began in January 2019.

 From day one I’ve been encouraged to attend courses and events to develop my research understanding.
 I recently became the Business Intelligence Champion for the NCA and attend regular meetings with Trusts across Greater Manchester.
 I’ve also started line managing and was blown away by the support and guidance offered to me by my colleagues.